rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 **CLARIFICATION**
 Set A and D share the **common element** 2.
-Both sets can be understood to be **coupled** with each other.

-Note that two or more sets have one or more elements in common, if the intersection of all sets is non-empty.

-Note that a common element has to be an element of all the sets involved.
+Note that two or more sets have one or more elements in common, if the intersection of all sets involved is non-empty.
+That is, an element which is common to two or more sets must be an element of all those sets.

+Note that common elements act as "links" between sets.
+These kind of links can be understood to connect sets with each other, which is why those sets can be understood to be "connected" or "coupled" with each other.

 **CLARIFICATION**
 Set A is **disjoint** from set E because both sets have no elements in common.

-* disjoint <=> not coupled
+* disjoint <=> not connected
-* coupled <=> not disjoint
+* connected <=> not disjoint

 Note that two or more sets are disjoint from one another, if the intersection of all sets is empty.